 Don’t use just Pinyin or just Zhuyin to learn Mandarin pronunciation.
 You can of course use only one of them for everyday typing once you know the language, that matters little, but if pronunciation is your goal, you should learn more than one system.
 Of course, you should try to understand one of them before you try the others, I think learning both in parallel is overkill and will take too much focus from actual listening and pronunciation practice.
 Since which system you choose is mostly decided by your teacher and course, my advice is simple: learn the other system as soon as you feel comfortable with the first.

 If you are really interested in pronunciation, though, nothing beats IPA.
 It’s when you understand accurate descriptions of Mandarin pronunciation that you really start understanding how it all works.
 Children can pick this up automatically, but adults often cannot.
 For us, understanding is essential.
 IPA shows you in writing what your ears may fail to hear.
 This is no guarantee that you will be able to sound exactly like a native speaker, but gaining a good understanding of your voice, how it works and how the sounds of Mandarin are written with IPA is of great help.
-This will be the subject of the next article in this series, stay tuned!Do you want more practical exercises, audio versions of articles and Chinese transaltions?
-Check out my Patreon page!
+This is covered in the next article in this series: